dafny-lang/dafny/docs/OnlineTutorial/guide.md

 pre- and postconditions in general).
 The limitations of functions are precisely what let Dafny do this.
 Unlike methods, Dafny does not forget the body of a function when considering other functions.
-So it can expand the definition of abs in the above assertion and determine that the result is actually 3.
+So it can expand the definition of `abs` in the above assertion and determine that the result is actually `3`.

 **Exercise 4.**
   *Write a **function** `max` that returns the larger of two given